Minnesota did the part that tricks fantasy managers every spring. It kept the veteran, and now the market wants to call the backfield solved.

 What changes the answer

-For me, the answer changes based on what I am actually buying.
+The answer changes based on what the pick is actually buying.

-If I am buying late-season veteran trust at a friendlier price, I can understand Aaron Jones.
+If the price buys late-season veteran trust at a friendlier slot, the Jones case makes sense.
 The surge was real, the contract move was real, and his passing-game role still gives him a cleaner weekly floor than Jordan Mason in PPR formats.

 If you want to pressure-test that in FantasyGPT, ask which Minnesota back needs fewer things to go right in a pass-first offense.
 That will get you closer to the real football problem than arguing about who technically starts.

-The other thing that changes the answer is your build.
-If your roster already has enough swing-for-the-fences picks, I get why Aaron Jones feels safer.
+The other thing that changes the answer is roster build.
+If your roster already has enough swing-for-the-fences picks, Jones can still function as a veteran-floor bet.
 If you are hunting for profit, Jordan Mason makes more sense because he does not need the role to become clean.
 He only needs it to stay annoying.

 Final lean